Enhancing the Self-Universality for Transferable Targeted Attacks: Experiment

 \subsubsection{Attack setting}

 We use the Targeted Attack Success Rate (TASR) to evaluate the targeted attack on one black-box model, which is the rate of adversarial examples that are successfully classified as the targeted class by the black-box model.
 Hence, the methods with higher TASR can generate adversarial examples with high targeted transferability.
-Following \cite{zhao2021success}, we set the maximum perturbation as $\epsilon=16$, the step size as $\alpha=2$, the maximum number of iterations as $I=300$, DTMI with the original parameters as the baseline attack.
-For each model, we select layer 1/2/3/4 from bottom to top layer (as shown in Table \ref{tab:layer}) to calculate the feature similarity loss.
+Following \cite{zhao2021success}, we set the maximum perturbation as $\epsilon=16$, the step size as $\alpha=2$, the maximum number of iterations as $I=300$, For each model, we select one layer 1/2/3/4 from shallow to deep layers (as shown in Table \ref{tab:layer}) to extract features.